pflanze/functional-perl/docs/howto.md

     my $results= array_map *square, \@inputs;

 (Pick your favorite?
-Should we give a recommendation?)
+Should this project give a recommendation?)

 ## Memory handling